MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/Reference/HcsInitializeLegacyWritableLayer.md

 `writableLayerMountPath`

-Full path to the root directory of the writable layer
+Full path to the root directory of the writable layer.

 `writableLayerFolderPath`

-The legacy hive folder with the writable layer
+The legacy hive folder with the writable layer.

 `layerData`

-JSON document of [layerData](./../SchemaReference.md#LayerData) providing the locations of the antecedent layers that are used by teh writable layer
+JSON document of [layerData](./../SchemaReference.md#LayerData) providing the locations of the antecedent layers that are used by teh writable layer.

 `options`

-Optional JSON document specifying the options for how to initialize the sandbox (e.g. which filesystem paths should be pre-expanded in the sandbox)
+Optional JSON document specifying the options for how to initialize the sandbox (e.g. which filesystem paths should be pre-expanded in the sandbox).

 ## Return Values